britishlibrary/peripleo-lanc/Quick-Setup.md

 ```

 Additionally, you can add a `condition` that *Peripleo* will look for while aggregating results.
 For example,
-if you set `condition: [ "relationType", "aat:300138082" ]`, Peripleo will count the first match, but not the second.
+if you set the condition `[ "relationType", "aat:300138082" ]`, Peripleo will count the first match, but not the second.

 ```json
 {